nxt-insurance/nxt_state_machine/README.md

 In order to use nxt_state_machine with ActiveRecord simply `include NxtStateMachine::ActiveRecord` into your class.
 This does not necessarily have to be a model (thus an instance of ActiveRecord) itself.
-If you are a fan of the single responsibility principle you might want to put your workflow logic in a seprate class instead of into the model directly.
+If you are a fan of the single responsibility principle you might want to put your workflow logic in a separate class instead of into the model directly.
 Therefore simply define the target of your state machine as follows.
 This enables you to split up complex workflows into multiple classes (maybe orchestrated by another toplevel workflow).
 If you do not provide a specific target, an instance of the class you include nxt_state_machine into will be the target (most likely your model).

-#### target: option
+#### Define which object holds you state with the target: option

 ```ruby
 class Workflow